7 Common Network Issues and How to Resolve Them Fast

 5. Unable to Connect to Local File or Printer Shares

-Sharing problems are among the most difficult network problems to solve, due to the number of components that need to be configured properly.
+Sharing problems are among the most challenging network problems to solve, due to the number of components that need to be appropriately configured.

 The Quick Fix: We can cure sharing problems most efficiently by drilling down through the possibilities in this order:

-1. Ensure that the required services are running.
-On Windows systems, the server, TCP/IP NetBIOS Helper, workstation, and computer browser services all need to be running.
+Ensure Required Services are Running: On Windows systems, the server, TCP/IP NetBIOS Helper, workstation, and computer browser services all need to be running.
 On Linux machines, Samba is the primary component required to share with Windows systems.

-3. Ensure all workstations are on the same subnet.
+Ensure All Workstations Are on the Same Subnet.
 This problem typically only appears on complex networks, however, even simple networks sometimes have static-IP equipment with an improperly configured subnet.
-The result is that external traffic will move about just fine, while internal traffic will hit unexpected roadblocks.
+The result is that external traffic will flow smoothly, while internal traffic will encounter unexpected roadblocks.

-5. Once the above checks have passed, it's finally time to check the most likely culprit, permissions.
-There are multiple layers of access required, each with their own interface within the OS.
+Verify Permissions: Once the above checks have passed, it's finally time to check the most likely culprit, permissions.
+There are multiple layers of access required, each with its own interface within the OS.
 Check for:

 This situation can either be intermittent or persistent.
-Often times, the most difficult aspect of dealing with any external network problem is finding the company responsible.
-And then tasking them to solve the issue, particularly with intermittent failures that are difficult to trace.
+Oftentimes, the most challenging aspect of dealing with any external network problem is finding the company responsible and then tasking them to solve the issue, particularly with intermittent failures that are difficult to trace.
 It can sometimes be such a problem that organizations will have to switch internet providers in order to solve the issue.

-The Preventive Measure: To avoid the finger-pointing that can prevent rapid resolution of external issues, do some research to ensure that you procure connectivity only from local Tier 1 providers.
+The Preventive Measure: To avoid finger-pointing that can hinder the quick resolution of external issues, conduct research to ensure that you procure connectivity only from local Tier 1 providers.
 Other ISPs are more than happy to sell you service, however, they are simply piggybacking the Tier 1 connection, since they don't actually own the infrastructure in your area.

 7. Slow Internet Performance

-Slow performance is typically due to congestion, or sometimes poor quality connections that have corroded or otherwise deteriorated.
+Slow performance is typically due to congestion or poor-quality connections that have become corrupted or otherwise deteriorated.
 Congestion may not be directly related to bandwidth exhaustion, as a single overloaded port on a switch or router can diminish network performance.

-The Quick Fix: Use speed test websites, conducting tests from geographically remote servers.
+The Quick Fix: Use speed test websites that conduct tests from geographically remote servers.
 This can pinpoint areas of congestion on the ISP's network.
 In the case of cable internet, the local network is shared amongst your neighbors, committing your ISP to a costly bandwidth upgrade when saturation occurs.
 Report your findings to your ISP so that they can take steps to resolve the issue.

 The Preventive Measure: if internet performance is critical, you'll need to procure adequate connectivity.
 While cable internet may be inexpensive, you could be setting yourself up for frequent jeers from employees.
 A local DSL operator may offer improved reliability for a slightly higher cost, but for the most consistent performance, you may find that an expensive leased line is a requirement for your organization.

-The good news is there are a plethora of resources for troubleshooting and solving network issues, and many of them are free and built into most operating systems.
+The good news is that there are tons of resources available for troubleshooting and resolving network issues, and many of them are free and built into most operating systems.
 Ping, tracert, ipconfig, nslookup, and speedtest.net should be in the top drawer of every admin's toolkit.

-More advanced utilities such as Wireshark provide a detailed analysis of your network's potential stumbling points, while wardriving tools can be called upon to identify WiFi performance or interference issues.
+More advanced utilities, such as Wireshark, provide a detailed analysis of your network's potential stumbling points.
+Tools like Wi-Fi Analyzer, Acrylic Wi-Fi, or built-in OS utilities can be called upon to identify WiFi performance or interference issues.

 delivered to your inbox.